ftdaily/simple-webbased-crud/README.md

-## 🚀 About Me
 I'm a student at Gunadarma University.
 I have never done this before.
 I mainly work on game modding, reverse engineering, and other tech-related tasks.

-Flask is used because it's easier to set up and run, and it's beginner-friendly.
+Flask is used because it's easier to set up and run, and it's beginner-friendly, and also I had no time to create something new and complex.

 -*mfarrellr*